Six Unexpected Signs that Your Preschool or Kindergarten Child Might be Gifted

 These myths highlight why observation is often more insightful than testing when identifying giftedness.
 While standardized tests have their place, watching how a child behaves and interacts provides a fuller picture of their abilities.
 This is especially true for young children, whose talents might not show up in traditional academic formats.

 Interestingly, parents are often better at spotting giftedness in young children than teachers [8].
-At home, children feel more comfortable expressing their true abilities, free from the social pressures they might face in a classroom.
+At home, kids feel more comfortable showing what they can really do, free from the social pressures they might face in a classroom.

-Standardized tests, while useful, often miss key traits like creativity or emotional depth.
-They’re especially likely to overlook children from underrepresented groups, such as English Language Learners, those with disabilities, or students from low-income backgrounds [9].
+Standardized tests can be helpful, but they often miss important traits like creativity or emotional depth.
+They’re especially likely to overlook kids from underrepresented groups, like English Language Learners, children with disabilities, or those from low-income families [9].

 As Linda Silverman, an expert in gifted education, explains: